awsdocs/elb-application-load-balancers-user-guide/doc_source/load-balancer-access-logs.md

 1. Select the bucket\.
 Choose **Permissions** and then choose **Bucket Policy**\.

-1. If you are creating a new bucket policy, copy this entire policy document to the policy editor, then replace the placeholders with the bucket name and prefix for your bucket, the ID of the AWS account that corresponds to the Region for your load balancer, and the ID of your own AWS account\.
+1. If you are creating a new bucket policy, copy this entire policy document to the policy editor, then replace the placeholders with the bucket name and prefix for your bucket, the ID of the AWS account for Elastic Load Balancing \(based on the Region for your load balancer\), and the ID of your own AWS account\.
 If you are editing an existing bucket policy, copy only the new statement from the policy document \(the text between the \[ and \] of the `Statement` element\)\.

    ```
    {